 The English Goju-Ryu Karate-Do Association (EGKA)

 The EGKA is a non-profit making karate association dedicated to teaching the traditional Okinawan martial art of Goju-Ryu Karate in England.
-We have over 40 karate dojos in England and 1500 active members.
+We have 30 karate dojos in England and over 1200 active members.
 Led by Chief Instructor Sensei Ernie Molyneux (IOGKF 8th Dan), our association promotes a high standard of teaching Goju Ryu Karate through our network of qualified and very experienced karate instructors.

 Choosing the right martial art is an important decision for the newcomer, and there are many to choose from.
 Some styles focus on competition fighting.
 Others have more in common with dance aerobics.
 Goju Ryu is an unarmed (karate literally means empty hand) fighting system that teaches strikes, throws, locks and ground grappling techniques.
 Although a Goju Ryu black belt certainly means the wearer can defend themselves, this is too shallow a reason to explain why so many students devote years of training to win the right to wear that black strip of cloth.
 Many feel the true motivation is Goju Ryu teaches both mental and physical self-improvement through the pursuit of ‘perfect technique’.
 We all know perfection is unattainable, but the reward comes in the attempt.

 If you, or your children, are considering taking up karate for the first time then we hope the following information will prove helpful.
 Goju Ryu karate teaches respect for others, and just as importantly self-respect.
 It is also an enjoyable way to promote physical fitness.
 Contact your nearest dojo for further information.
 Many of our dojos offer a free initial trial period so you can try out a few lessons without any obligation or cost.
 Just find a local dojo (see below) and turn up in a sweat shirt and loose tracksuit bottoms.
 We look forward to seeing you.

 How do I join a local club?